robvanpamel/robvanpamel.github.io/_posts/2022-11-19-ManagedIdentitiesBlobStorage.md

 The complete example can be found over here https://github.com/robvanpamel/blogs-code/tree/main/2022-ManagedIdentities

-If you have any questions or comments please leave them over [here](https://github.com/robvanpamel/robvanpamel.github.io/issues/new)
+If you have any questions or comments (including typos ;) ) please leave them over [here](https://github.com/robvanpamel/robvanpamel.github.io/issues/new)

-Thanks for reading!
+Thanks for reading and learning along!
+See you next time!